 The first Workers' Compensation laws originated in Germany in 1884, with a compulsory system of accident insurance covering all employees in manufacturing, mining and transportation.
 Similar laws soon passed in other European countries.

 In the US, Workers' Comp legislation was passed on a state-by-state basis.
-Most of the early laws covered only the most hazardous occupations and were frequently challenged as unconstitutional and to this day each state has specifics when it comes to Workers' Comp coverages and laws.
+Most of the early laws covered only the most hazardous occupations and were frequently challenged as unconstitutional and to this day each state has specifics when it comes to Workers' Comp coverage and laws.